rix1337/docker-google-musicmanager/README.md

   --net=host \
   -e PORT=5900 \
   -e PASSWORD=vncpass \
-  -v $HOME/.config/google-musicmanager:/config \
+  -v </path/to/config>:/config \
   -v </path/to/music>:/music \
   rix1337/docker-google-musicmanager
 ```

 Be aware that Google Play Music does some form of client tracking by MAC address, which will cause trouble when not using `--net=host`.
+This is why no port mapping is used.
+If you need to change the port, use the environment variable.

 ### Volumes